 Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board Chair.

 Identify oneself and be brief.
 Comments shall be limited to three minutes.
-In unusual circumstances, and when an individual has made a request in advance to speak for a longer period of time, the individual may be allowed to speak for more than ten minutes.
+In unusual circumstances, and when an individual has made a request in advance to provide public comment for a longer period of time, the individual may be allowed to speak for more than ten minutes if additional time is approved by the Chair.

 The Board Chair may shorten or lengthen an individual’s opportunity to speak.
 The Chair may also deny an individual the opportunity if the individual has previously addressed the Board on the same subject within the past two months.

+Speakers who are District students, parents/guardians of District students, District employees, and District residents will be given priority over speakers who are not members of any of these categories.
+Attendees who do not belong to any of these groups will only be allowed to speak after members of these groups have provided comment and only if there is still time available within the public comment period.

 The Board Chair shall have the authority to determine procedural matters regarding public participation not otherwise defined in Board policy.

 Patrons and community members who are unable to attend meetings in-person, are encouraged to submit public comment in writing.
 The Board Clerk will provide written comments to the Board during the period of public comment.

+Presentations are to be civil and respectful.
+Public input shall not disrupt the public meeting.
+There shall be no intimidation against the Board, members of the Board, school employees, or students of the District.
+Shouting, loud statements, threats, name calling, profanity, or other improper conduct is strictly forbidden.
+Individuals engaging in inappropriate conduct will be asked to leave the meeting.
+Nothing in this policy shall prohibit the removal of any person who willfully disrupts a meeting to the extent that orderly conduct is, in the determination of the Board Chair, seriously compromised.
+Any person otherwise engaged in illegal conduct at the meeting may also be removed.
+Failure to leave may result in law enforcement intervention.

 Request to Address the Board